Police Response to Domestic Violence

 If the police arrive at the incident and both you and your abusive partner claim the other person started the incident, the police must attempt to determine who the "primary physical aggressor" was.
 To do this, the police should compare the extent of the injuries between you and your partner, whether either of you have threatened future harm against the other or another family or household member, whether either of you has a prior history of domestic violence and whether either of you acted defensively to protect yourself from injury.
 After looking at all of these factors, the police should then arrest who they determine to be the primary physical aggressor.

 If my abusive partner is arrested, can I still use Family Court?

-If your relationship meets the Family Court’s definition for members of the same family or household, you can still proceed in Family Court at the same time your case is going through Criminal Court.
+If your relationship meets the Family Court’s definition for members of the same family or household, or intimate relationship (close & personal), you can still proceed in Family Court at the same time your case is going through Criminal Court.
 You may apply for a temporary order of protection based on the same incident that let to your abusive partner’s arrest.
 This is called concurrent jurisdiction.
 This would allow you to address issues such as temporary residency, support and visitation at the same time that your case is proceeding through the Criminal Court.
-Also, because the "standard of proof" is lower in Family court, you may be able to get a permanent order of protection from Family Court, even if the criminal case is withdrawn or dismissed for technical reasons.
+Also, because the "standard of proof" is lower in Family court, you may be able to get a permanent (which means 1 to 2 years) order of protection from Family Court, even if the criminal case is withdrawn or dismissed for technical reasons.

 * * * * *

 Legal Assistance of Western New York, Inc. ®

 This article provides general information about this subject.
 Laws affecting this subject may have changed since this article was written.
 For specific legal advice about a problem you are having, get the advice of a lawyer.
 Receiving this information does not make you a client of our office.

 Last Review Date: January 28, 2022